alobley/OS-Project/readme.md

 ## License
 - This software is licensed under the **MIT License**.
 See the `LICENSE` file in the root directory for more information.

+- GRUB, the bootloader, is licensed under the **GNU General Public License**.
+See the `LICENCE` file for more information.